Platane/resume/resume.md

   - Implemented a searchable hierarchy list displaying thousands of items smoothly
   - Designed the frontendstate machine responsible for syncing the floor plan with our database and other users
   - Maintained and evolved the backend GraphQL API
+  - Built chrome and firefox extensions to help internal developers debug the app
   - Set up automation for deployment based on git tags, allowing for easy and predictable rollbacks

   _React, Typescript, Rust Wasm, Apollo GraphQL, Github Action, Next.js, AWS AppSync, PostgreSQL_